Mouth Breathing Treatment Auckland Christchurch - NEW APPROACH

 Build consistent sleep timing

-Mouth Breathing Treatment Christchurch now, Auckland coming soon
+Mouth Breathing Treatment Christchurch and Auckland

 FAQs

-Do I need mouth tape?Some people use it, but it is not always appropriate.
-Improving nasal airflow first is usually the safer step.
+Do I need mouth tape?
+Mouth tape can not change restricted structure which tends to be consistently the underlying cause.
+Some people use it, but it is not always appropriate.
+Improving nasal airflow via structural reset first is usually the safer step.

 Is this the same as a CPAP service?No. We are focused on structural nasal airflow and functional breathing mechanics.